 3.1.
-When deciding about the measures to be taken in application of this Directive, and in particular the measures provided for in Article 52(2), Member States shall in addition to a thorough epidemiological assessment consider the definitions of DPLAs as provided for in point 3.2. or where applicable as provided for in Article 2(u) of Directive 2001/89/EC and use the definition which is the more stringent.
+When deciding about the measures to be taken in application of these regulations, and in particular the measures provided for in rule 50(2),the competent authority shall in addition to a thorough epidemiological assessment consider the definitions of DPLAs as provided for in point 3.2. or where applicable as provided for in Article 2(u) of European Council Directive 2001/89/EC and use the definition which is the more stringent.

-The definition may be modified in the light of new scientific evidence in accordance with the procedure referred to in Article 89(2).
+The definition may be modified in the light of new scientific evidence in accordance with the procedure referred to in rule 78(1).